2010 UEFA Women's Under-17 Championship: Final tournament

 The winners of the two semifinal matches qualified directly to the 2010 FIFA U-17 Women's World Cup held in Trinidad and Tobago.
 The losers of the semifinal matches contested in a third-place match to determine who receives the last qualifying spot for the 2010 World Cup.

+Squads

+Each national team had to submit a squad of 18 players, two of whom had to be goalkeepers.